gilbertchen/duplicacy/DESIGN.md

 The length sequence stores the lengths for all chunks, which are needed when calculating some statistics such as the total length of chunks.
 For a repository containing a large number of files, the size of the snapshot file can be tremendous.
-To make the situation worse, very time a big snapshot file must be uploaded even if only a few files have changed since last backup.
+To make the situation worse, every time a big snapshot file would have been uploaded even if only a few files have been changed since last backup.
 To save space, the variable-size chunking algorithm is also applied to the three dynamic fields of a snapshot file, *files*, *chunks*, and *lengths*.